openstack/nova/doc/source/admin/availability-zones.rst

 In order to use placement to honor availability zone requests, there must be placement aggregates that match the membership and UUID of nova host aggregates that you assign as availability zones.
-The same key in aggregate metadata used by the `AvailabilityZoneFilter` filter controls this function, and is enabled by setting :oslo.config:option:`scheduler.query_placement_for_availability_zone` to ``True``.
-As of 24.0.0 (Xena), this is the default.
+An aggregate metadata key is used to controls this function.
+As of 28.0.0 (Bobcat), this is the only way to schedule instances to availability-zones.

 .. code-block:: console